-It is the responsibility of the institute heads that marks for PA of theory & ESE and PA of practical for each Students are entered online into the UPL University Portal at the end of each semester within the dates Specified by UPL University.
+It is the responsibility of the institute heads that marks for PA of theory & ESE and PA of practical for each student are entered online into the UPL University Portal at the end of each semester within the dates specified by UPL University.

-Content:
+Content

+Sr. Content Total Hrs.

+No.

+SECTION-A

-Content Total Hrs.
-SECTION-A The Contributor Work Ideal In this topic, students explore what is their "ideal" of work - is the ideal to be a "worker" or to be a "contributor"?
+The Contributor Work Ideal In this topic, students explore what is their "ideal" of work- is the ideal to be a "worker" or to be a "contributor"?
 For example, an employee who has the ideal of a "worker" goes to work to pass time, earn a living, get benefits; in contrast to an employee with the ideal of a "contributor" who wants to make a difference, get things done well, create value for the company.
-This enables students to transform their expectation of themselves in work 04 hrs Classroom engagement (including self- discovery/ solutioning sessions) SECTION-A The Contributor Work Ideal In this topic, students explore what is their "ideal" of work - is the ideal to be a "worker" or to be a "contributor"?
-For example, an employee who has the ideal of a "worker" goes to work to pass time, earn a living, get benefits; in contrast to an employee with the ideal of a "contributor" who wants to make a difference, get things done well, create value for the company.
-This enables students to transform their
+This enables students to transform their expectation of themselves in work.
+4 hrs Classroom engagement (including self- discovery/ solutioning sessions)

+2 Identity & Self-esteem In this topic, students engage with the question "who am I?" or on what basis they define themselves.
+Is their identity defined by what others think of them (extrinsic self-esteem) or 4 hrs Classroom engagement (including self- discovery/ solutioning